Maximosis/somefixtures/README.md

 Usage
 -----

+Create a fixture object with the necessary details.
+The example given is from github, if you need to authenticate, supply your github username and password.

 	foo = Fixture.new(
                     :save_to => "/Users/jbw/Desktop/",
                     :format  => "json"
                     :base_uri => "http://github.com/api/v2/json",
                     :login => "jbw",
                     :token => "account_password" )

+You can supply the :get or :post option to add, otherwise use add\_get or add\_post.

 	foo.add(:get, "/user/search/jbw", "search")
 	foo.add_get("/user/search/jbw", "search")